stuffedfox/stuffedfox-crypto/README.md

 - Proprietary cloud based password managers offer a lot of utility (syncing) while providing a substantial drawback of questionable, or unknown security practices on the backend.
 As well as a substantial database breach risk.
 - Currently available opensource and locally hosted providers like keepassxc lack proper local/global infrastructure for flexible workflows.
 - This lack of convenience on the open source side is likely to lead people into very fast and loose practices such as uploading keyfiles in places they shouldn't be, placing databases in uncessary levels of risk.
 Providing improved usability will allow individuals to practice better operational security.
+- Develop and expand terminology and syntax to better describe the architectures.

 ### Current architecture focus and design goals: